swolley/php-multiformat-api/README.md

 ## todos
 1) project is still in progress;
-2) implements GET  on single row passing id in address
-3) create an error's handler method
+3) create an error's handler method;

 ##use
 1) config.php file created by composer after 'install' command;